Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Preliminaries

 \subsection{Graphons}

-We borrow the description of graphons from \cite{Transferability}.
-A graphon is the limit of a sequence of dense undirected graphs, defined as $W: [0, 1]^2\to[0, 1]$, where $W$ is {\it bounded}, {\it measurable} and {\it symmetric}.
-The graphon signal is defined as a function $X\in L^2([0, 1])$.
-An important interpretation of graphons ($W$) and graphon signals ($X$) are generative models for graphs and graph signals.
-A pair $(\Xi_n, x_n)$ can be obtained from the pair $(W, X)$ as follows: a point $u_i\in[0, 1]$ is chosen to be the label of the $i^{th}$ node with $i\in\mathcal{V}_n$.
-For $1\leq i, j\leq n$,
+We adopt the notion of graphons from \cite{Transferability}.
+A \textit{graphon} is a bounded, measurable, and symmetric function $W:[0,1]^2\to[0,1]$, which arises as the limit object of a sequence of dense undirected graphs.
+A \textit{graphon signal} is a function $X\in L^2([0,1])$.
+Intuitively, $(W,X)$ can serve as generative models for graphs and graph signals.